alexbevi/alexbevi.github.com/_posts/2023-03-14-what-documents-did-my-ttl-index-delete.markdown

 ## Enter the Oplog

 As the cluster we're connected to is a replica set all write operations are recorded in the [operations log (oplog)](https://www.mongodb.com/docs/manual/core/replica-set-oplog/).
-As the oplog is a [capped collection](https://www.mongodb.com/docs/manual/reference/glossary/#std-term-capped-collection) present on each replica set member, we can query it directly to see what write operations have propagated at a given time!
+The oplog is a [capped collection](https://www.mongodb.com/docs/manual/reference/glossary/#std-term-capped-collection) present on each replica set member, and as such we can query it directly to see what write operations have propagated at a given time!

 Using the log entry above that confirmed 1 document was deleted we can prepare the following operation to filter the contents of the oplog collection: